2021 Small Business Policy Priorities

 Access to capital and responsible alternative lending

 Small business owners, particularly people of color, face significant hurdles accessing capital from traditional banking institutions.
-We must act to ensure greater access to responsible capital for entrepreneurs by enacting the following:
+The current reconciliation instructions indicate that the U.S. Senate Committee on Small Business & Entrepreneurship will only receive $25 billion to fund legislation focused on investments for access to credit and markets.
+This allocation is too low to adequately address the serious circumstances many small businesses still face.
+We must ensure greater access to responsible capital for entrepreneurs by enacting the following:

-- Ensure equity for unbanked and underbanked small businesses via set-asides and targeted programs for the smallest businesses.
+- Ensure increased funding for unbanked and underbanked small businesses via set-asides, access to smaller-dollar loans, and targeted business assistance programs.

 - Support flexible, patient capital products through increased government backing.

-- Pass the Small Business Lending Disclosure and Broker Regulation Act, which would extend Truth in Lending Act disclosure requirements to small business loans and credit products.
+- Reintroduce the Small Business Lending Disclosure and Broker Regulation Act, which would extend Truth in Lending Act disclosure requirements to small business loans and credit products.

-- Make permanent the premium assistance provided by the American Rescue Plan that has helped make healthcare more affordable for many entrepreneurs.
-In particular, we support increasing premium assistance to those who are otherwise eligible for premium tax credits and expanding subsidies to people making more than 400% of FPL.
+- Extend provisions in the American Rescue Plan to make healthcare more affordable, specifically increasing premium assistance to those who are already eligible for premium tax credits and expanding subsidies to people making more than 400% of the federal poverty line.

-- Address the rising costs of prescription drug prices that are hurting small businesses' bottom lines.
+- Curb the rising costs of prescription drugs that are hurting small businesses’ bottom lines.
+Solutions include allowing Medicare to negotiate prices directly with pharmaceutical companies.

-- Make significant investments towards educating the public about when the annual open enrollment period begins.
-This must include multi-year funding for consumer assistance in navigating the program and submitting applications.
+- Make significant investments towards educating the public about the annual open enrollment period.
+This must include multi-year funding for consumer assistance in navigating the program.

 Today’s entrepreneurs and small business employees need a modernized benefits system that is responsive to 21st century realities and promotes quality jobs for all.

-- Pass the FAMILY Act to establish a national program that would provide partial wage replacement for small business employees and the self-employed to access parental leave or to handle serious health conditions for themselves and family members.
+- Establish a national program that would provide partial wage replacement for small business employees and the self-employed to take leave to address serious health conditions for themselves and family members.

-- Implement policies at the national and state level to help more working parents afford childcare, understanding this is essential to building and retaining a skilled workforce.
+- Implement nation and state policies help working parents afford childcare, along with support for childcare providers, understanding this is essential to building and retaining a skilled small business workforce and sustaining childcare providers in under-represented communities.

 Other provisions essential to small business success